everx-labs/TonNfcClientSwift/docs/FunctionsList.md

 TON Labs wallet applet is software developed by TON Labs team and integrated into NFC TON Labs Security card.
 It provides main card functionality.
 It takes seed for ed25519 signature from CoinManager entity.

-These functions are naturally divided into four groups.
-And there are respectively four classes in TonNfcClientAndroid library providing an API: CardActivationApi,  CardCryptoApi,  CardKeyChainApi, RecoveryDataApi.
+The functions are naturally divided into four groups.
+And there are respectively four classes in TonNfcClientSwift library providing an API: CardActivationApi,  CardCryptoApi,  CardKeyChainApi, RecoveryDataApi.
 And there is a superclass TonWalletApi containing some common functions and functions to maintain keys for HMAC SHA256 signature (see section Protection against MITM).

 ### TonWalletApi functions